suryayousufzai/univ-event-portal/docs/Requirement_Specification.md

 - Registration for events
 - Payment (for paid events)
 - Ticket confirmation
-- Admin management of events & users
+- Admin management of events and users

 #### 2.3 User Characteristics
 - **Students/Staff/Guests:** Need a simple, easy-to-use interface.